yeganemehr/yeganemehr.net/content/posts/babuk.md

 date: 2023-11-01T07:07:07+01:00
 ---

-Last week one of our vmware esxi servers stoped working.At first I notinced that my password is not working.
+Last week, one of our VMware ESXi servers stoped working.At first, I noticed that my password was not working.
-I put the server into the rescue mode and boot it into [RescueCd](https://www.system-rescue.org/).
+I put the server into the rescue mode and booted it into [RescueCd](https://www.system-rescue.org/).
-After mounting VMFS partitions I saw that `vmdk` files renamed to `vmdk.babyk` and on that moment I knew why my password not working,
+After mounting VMFS partitions, I saw that `vmdk` files were renamed to `vmdk.babyk`, and at that moment, I knew why my password not working —

 ## I was hacked!

-Alongside to babyk files, there was a file named "How To Restore Your Files.txt":
+Alongside the babyk files, there was a file named "How To Restore Your Files.txt":

 ```txt
 Your encrypted ID: